cfengine/core/cf-upgrade/README.md

   * -h: print the help screen
   * -v: print the version
   * -c: Change the location of the copy of cf-upgrade.
 Default /tmp/cf-upgrade

+Hidden arguments for internal usage:
+  * -x: After cf-upgrade copies and re-executes itself, the original -i argument will be replaced with -x, to flag that upgrade can start.

 # Some notes about the backup script
 The backup script could be written in any language, in fact it might even be a